LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 22 - The date is near.md

 ```

-Now as the [gtfobins 'man' command page](https://gtfobins.github.io/gtfobins/man/) shows, we can start a root shell from then `man` command executed.
+Now as the [gtfobins 'man' command page](https://gtfobins.github.io/gtfobins/man/) shows, we can start a root shell from the `man` command executed.

 ```bash
 sudo /usr/bin/dev.sh --debugmyscript -m